jsapede/ohmigo-ha-pelletstove/README.md

 ```

 ### ohmigo resistance update script
-we use the mathematical model we built during calibration and introduce an offset correction to manipulate the real target temperature of the stove and convert OTS to ORS (resistance in milliohms)
+We use the mathematical model we built during calibration and introduce an offset correction to manipulate the real target temperature of the stove and convert OTI to ORI (resistance in milliohms)

 so in my case it will be : **ORI = ((0.0179 * OTI<sup>2</sup>) + (6.9597 * OTI) + 813.1) * 1000**

 with OTI = `sensor.ets + input_number.etc`

-*NB : as the ohmigo only accepts integer values on the mqtt command, we need to multiply by 1000 and round(0) before sending the value*
+*NB : as the ohmigo only accepts integer values in millihoms on the mqtt command, we need to multiply by 1000 and round(0) before sending the value*

 ```
 alias: update resistance ohmigo